Shloer Chase Preview, Tips, Runners & Trends (November Meeting)

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

-2025 Shloer Chase Preview
+2026 Shloer Chase Preview

-Registered as the Cheltenham Chase, this Grade 2 race was introduced in 2009 as the Connaught Chase, it then took the title of Sinbad Testimonial Chase until 2012 when it took up the name Scloer Chase which it still holds today.
-The race features at the November Meeting at Cheltenham, it is run over a two-mile trip on the old course where the runners face twelve fences and open to runners who are five or older.
+Registered as the Cheltenham Chase, this Grade 2 race was introduced in 2009 as the Connaught Chase.
+It then took the title of Sinbad Testimonial Chase until 2012, when it took up the name Scloer Chase, which it still holds today.

 Shloer Chase Information:

-If you are interested in other predictions at Cheltenham then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Schedule for the November Meeting at Cheltenham section for links to these.
+If you are interested in other predictions at Cheltenham, then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Schedule for the November Meeting at Cheltenham section for links to these.

 How competitive is the Shloer Chase market?
-When looking at the over-rounds for the last 16 renewals, the most competitive market was in 2022 when the race had an over-round of 106%.
-The race in 2016 was a race that was most in the bookie's favour with an over-round of 114%, whilst on average over the last 16 renewals of the Shloer Chase, the over-round has been 109%, which means the bookie expects to pay out £100 for every £109 which is bet.
+When looking at the over-rounds for the last 17 renewals, the most competitive market was in 2022 when the race had an over-round of 106%.
+The race in 2016 was a race that was most in the bookie's favour with an over-round of 114%, whilst on average over the last 17 renewals of the Shloer Chase, the over-round has been 109%, which means the bookie expects to pay out ÂŁ100 for every ÂŁ109 which is bet.

 1. Sceau Royal (3:48.60) in 2018